musepodcast/podcast-search-engine/README.md

 ## 🚀 About

-Muse is a free, GPU-powered podcast search engine.
+Muse is a free, AI-powered podcast search engine.
 Tired of scouring episode show notes for bits of information, we built a platform where **you** can:

 - 🔍 **Search any podcast** by keyword (titles, descriptions, or transcript content)
 - 📄 View **full, time-stamped transcripts** (speaker-diarized and formatted)